-- 1. Certain types of dancing, commonly known as freaking or grinding are inappropriate and therefore prohibited. - 2.
-Overcoats and backpacks are not permissible inside the dance facility - 3.
-Certain types of dancing, commonly known as grinding are inappropriate and therefore prohibited. - 4.
+- 1. Inappropriate dancing is prohibited. - 2.
 All SHA events will be conducted in a fashion that supports and upholds the teachings/tenets of the Catholic church

 Music will be suspended and students in violation of inappropriate dancing could be asked to leave.
-If a student is asked to leave, parents/guardians will be contacted by school personnel to discuss the violation.
+If a student is asked to leave, parents/guardians will be contacted by school personnel.